TheRenegadeCoder/sample-programs/.github/README.md

 - [Code of Conduct][8]: a copy of the Contributor Convenant
 - [License][9]: a copy of the MIT license document
 - [News][sample-programs-news-series]: a series of articles about what's happening in the repo
+- [Template][sample-programs-template]: a template repo, so you can create your own collection

 ## Support